mwfire/titanium-module-validation/README.md

 This module is designed to help you with validating input fields & switches.
 It is based on Rick Harrisons [validate.js](http://rickharrison.github.com/validate.js).

 ##Please note:
 I am not actively maintaining Titanium plugins at the moment.
 Titanium has evolved a lot since my initial versions and best practices have changed a lot, to the better, I have to say.
 So, although these plugins should do the job, feel free to send me pull requests!
-I would be more than happy to see this plugins as modules :)
+I would be more than happy to see these plugins as modules :)

 ##Installation
 Just add `de.mwfire.validate.js` to your current projects `lib` folder.
 Create the folder as a child of Resources if it does not exist yet on classic Titanium projects.
 If you are using Alloy `lib` should be in the `app` directory.